Dorothy Hewett: Controversies

-Throughout her life, Hewett was no stranger to controversy and sometimes revelled in it.

 Her early romantic involvements, her attempted suicide and her membership of the CPA greatly distressed her parents and grandparents.
 On the other hand, when she left the CPA she was strongly attacked by hard-line Communist colleagues, though the Party always claimed her as their own.
 Padraic McGuiness attacked her as a former Communist immediately after her death.

 The subject matter and language of her plays could be shocking to members of her audience.
 The publisher sent warnings to school librarians to return Chapel Perilous if necessary, and most of them did.
 Women rushed out of a performance of Bonbons and Roses in tears when menstruation took place on stage, and flowers were placed in the theatre toilets in protest.
-The "spectacular turkey" Pandora's Cross was closed after one week at the Sydney Opera House due to hostile audience reaction.
+Mixed reviews and modest box office takings caused the hyped musical Pandora's Cross to shoulder part of the blame for the failure of the new Paris Theatre company in 1978.

 Hewett's characters and locations often derived from real life but could sometimes be too thinly disguised.
-In 1977 her first husband Lloyd Davies sued her for libel for a poem "The Uninvited Guest" – possibly the first time someone has been sued for a poem.
+In 1977, her first husband Lloyd Davies sued her for libel for a poem "The Uninvited Guest" – possibly the first time someone has been sued for a poem.
 The action was protested across the nation, with the South Australian Parliament choosing to read the poem into its records.
-Several fundraising events opposing censorship were held to help defray the legal defence costs, and Bob Hudson recorded a satirical song 'Libel' to assist.
+Several fundraising events opposing censorship were held to help defray the legal defence costs, and Bob Hudson recorded a satirical song "Libel" to assist.
 The matter was settled out-of-court, the book was recalled and the offending poem was removed.
-The plays The Chapel Perilous and the Tatty Hollow Story, which contained unflattering depictions of a Davies-like character, could not be shown in Perth.
+The plays The Chapel Perilous and The Tatty Hollow Story, which contained unflattering depictions of a Davies-like character, could not be shown in Perth.
 Davies subsequently wrote a rambling defence of his lawsuit and conducted a lecture tour in support.